 Loss of Interest in Social Activity

-If parents don’t talk about it openly, their children will self-isolate.
-They may wonder if their family is the only one that is experiencing conflict.
+If parents don’t talk about how a professional law firm like Peters and may are helping them to navigate this difficult process openly with their children, they will self-isolate.
+As such, they may wonder if their family is the only one that is experiencing conflict.

 It becomes worse when the child is bullied at school by children having both parents under the same roof.
 The kids start having a hard time relating to others who may pity them and may ultimately lose interest in all school social activities.